kimdurante/gis-workshop-waml-template/content/layers.md

 ## Layer-Level Workflows

-Preparing geospatial data for accessioning can involve detailed inspection and wrangling.
-All data must meet certain functional requirements in order to successfully pass through normalization, upload to GeoServer, and publish to EarthWorks.
+Preparing geospatial data for accessioning can involve inspecting or wrangling files in order to make sure they meet certain functional requirements on the infrastructure.

 All layers must have: